The 10 best Freeview boxes to transform your home TV viewing in 2025

 Can I connect an HD box to an analogue TV?

 Yes, it is possible to connect an HD Freeview box to an analogue TV set.
 Though, you will need to purchase an adapter for this to work properly.
-However, bear in mind that even though the box and channels may be HD, however, if you run the TV display screen through a convertor, an adapter or an analogue TV, the image will no longer be in high-definition.
-If you want it to be HD, then you will need to purchase an HD TV; you can read our guide to the best 4K smart TVs here.
+However, bear in mind that even though the box and channels may be HD, if you run the TV display screen through a convertor, an adapter or an analogue TV, the image will no longer be in high-definition.

 Can I use my Freeview box with an indoor aerial?

 Yes, this is possible.
-However, many manufacturers advise against this method as indoor or portable ariels will likely be susceptible to interference and are far less stable than conventional outdoor home aerials.
+However, many manufacturers advise against this method as indoor or portable aerials will likely be susceptible to interference and are far less stable than conventional outdoor home aerials.
 Freeview recommends the following on its website:

 "To get the best results, we recommend that you use a wideband aerial.
 Also known as Type T (for 'total') or Type W (for 'wideband'), these cover the entire range of signals used to transmit digital TV and continue to work even if there are changes to your TV signals."